The Partially Observable Hidden Markov Model and its Application to Keystroke Dynamics: Case study: keystroke dynamics

 An example of the penalty function for genuine and impostor users is shown in Figure \ref{fig:Penalty-function-example}.
 The decision threshold is set to the maximum penalty incurred by the genuine user so that a false rejection does not occur.
 The average penalty for impostor users with 95\% confidence interval is shown.
 In this example, the impostor penalties exceed the decision threshold after 81 keystrokes on average.
 Note that this is different than the average imposter penalty, which exceeds the threshold after 23 keystrokes.

 For each dataset, the average maximum rejection time (AMRT) is determined, shown in Table \ref{tab:continuous-verification-results}.
-The maximum rejection time (MRT) is the maximum number of keystrokes needed to detect an impostor without rejecting the genuine user.
+The maximum rejection time (MRT) is the maximum number of keystrokes needed to detect an impostor without rejecting the genuine user, or the time to correct reject (TCR) with perfect usability \citep{sim2007continuous}.
 The MRT is determined for each combination of impostor query sample and user model in the dataset to get the AMRT.
 The POHMM has a lower AMRT than the HMM for every dataset, and less than half that of the HMM for free-text input.